ibm-cloud-docs/virtual-servers/getting-started.md

 You can deploy {{site.data.keyword.BluVirtServers}} in a matter of minutes.
 The virtual servers are deployed from your choice of virtual server images and in the geographic region that makes sense for your workloads.
 {:shortdesc}

 New!
 Try our virtual servers on a virtual private cloud!
-For more information, [Virtual private cloud](/docs/vpc?topic=vpc-getting-started).
+For more information, see [Virtual private cloud](/docs/vpc?topic=vpc-getting-started).
 {:tip}

 When you create a virtual server in the classic infrastructure, you can choose between a public (multi-tenancy) environment or a dedicated (single-tenancy) environment.
 Then, depending on the chosen environment, you must also select hourly, monthly, or transient virtual servers.
 In the case of public virtual servers, you also choose to use either SAN-based storage or local storage.